AFreeChameleon/multask/docs/more-info.md

 ## Pull requests

-Please fork the repository, work from the `develop` branch and when creating the pull request, set the base to the `develop` branch.
+Please fork the repository, create a branch from the `develop` branch and when creating the pull request, set the base to the `develop` branch.

 ## License